 Additionally, here are instructions for how to properly address mailings to adults in custody.

 If you are a victim of domestic violence and wish to be contacted before the offender is released from jail, you can fill out and send us a Notification Request.

+IMPORTANT: As of 10/30/2023, VINELink will be replaced by VISOR.
+Until then, you can still access VINELink.
 You can use the resource VINELink, an online version of VINE (Victim Information and Notification Everyday), that allows crime victims to obtain timely and reliable information about criminal cases and the custody status of offenders 24 hours a day.